9to5/pushr-core/README.md

 ## Configuration

+### Via Redis or YAML File

+The configuration of Pushr can either be stored in Redis or in a YAML file. **The default is Redis.**

+If you want to use a YAML file, you need to specify it via the `-c` option of the `pushr` daemon.
+Note that this will also override any existging Redis configuration.

+### Redis

 By default the gem tries to connect to a Redis instance at localhost.
 If you define the `PUSHR_URL` environment variable it will use that.
 The configuration is stored in Redis and you add the configuration per push provider with the console (`bundle console`):